dulangaj/dulangaj.github.io/_posts/2020-05-31-social-network-opinion-dynamics.md

 image: leaves.jpeg
 ---

-# Simulating the Spread of Opinions in Social Networks

 ## Overview

 This project explored how opinions spread through social networks using two well-known models in opinion dynamics: **DeGroot** (linear) and **Bounded Confidence** (non-linear).
 The project also proposed a new influence-based self-appraisal mechanism to overcome some of the limitations in existing models.